-(There is no creator, but creation and created exist – Please check “Is there a creator?)
+(There is no creator, but the creation and created exist – Please check my article “Is there a creator?”)

 “Oh, I didn’t know those things…”

-Our ancestors maintained that we should adjust our biological clock with solar clock.
+Our ancestors maintained that we should adjust our biological clock with the solar clock.
 The human system is best suited according to Sun’s energy – direct and indirect.
 They have estimated the life expectancy of a human being as 125 years!
-To live a healthy and fruitful life in accordance with the nature they have created a concept of Trimurti.
+To live a healthy and fruitful life per nature they have created a concept of Thrimurti.

 Astanga Hridayam, the reputed Ayurvedic text, says: “Brahmi muhurte uttishtet swastho rakshaarthamayushah|” – A person who is interested in preserving the health and longevity should get up early in the morning in Brahma-muhurta.
 A human being would be more creative during that time – (of course, I know, you will show some exceptions for the sake of arguing).

 “You know that Vishnu’s abode is Vaikunta in Ksheera Sagara (Milky Ocean).
-Incidentally the name of our galaxy is the same He is lying in a serpent named Ananta-Sesha.
-The latest astronomical discovery says Galaxy contains about 100,000 suns’ worth of material, and looks more like a cosmic snake.
+Incidentally, the name of our galaxy is the same He is lying in a serpent named Ananta-Sesha.
+The latest astronomical discovery says Galaxy contains about 100,000 suns’ worth of material and looks more like a cosmic snake.
 Ananta means Infinity.
 Sesha means “that which remains”.
 Even if this world is destroyed, Shesha remains as he is.
-It is just a representation of existence of galaxy.
-Vishnu is blue in colour.
+It is just a representation of the existence of the galaxy.
+Vishnu is blue in color.
 Sky like blue.
-The blue colour represents the depth.
-He is described as being blue in colour, meaning that he is all pervasive and omnipresent.
-The colour represents infinity too.”
+The blue color represents the depth.
+He is described as being blue, meaning that he is all-pervasive and omnipresent.
+The color represents infinity too.”

 “Salutation to our sages, who were also astronomers…” he said.